How to Can Carrots

 Instructions

-Fill the jars with carrots below the neck of the jar.
+- Fill the jars with carrots below the neck of the jar.
+(1" headspace)

-Fill the jar with hot water up to the neck of the jar, leaving a 1 inch space between the water and lid.
+- Fill the jar with hot water up to the neck of the jar, leaving a 1 inch head space between the water and lid.

-Place the lid and ring/band on the jar and tighten.
+- Place the lid and band on the jar and finger tighten.

-Once pressure is at 10 pounds, set a timer and allow to maintain this pressure for 35-40 minutes (we did 35 minutes).
+- Once pressure is at 10 pounds, set a timer and allow to maintain this pressure for 25 minutes for pints, 30 minutes for quarts.

-Remove the jars and place on the counter to cool.
+- Remove the jars and place on the counter to cool. (we place a towel down on the counter.

 I pressure canned my garden carrots and they turned yellow.
 Is that ok?